10 Requirements for Screening Tenants in the City of Portland

 • Documentation: Landlords must keep records of all applications and the screening process for compliance purposes.

-By following these guidelines, landlords in Portland can begin to conduct screenings in a way that legally and fairly, provides equal opportunity for all potential tenants.
+By following these guidelines, landlords in Portland can begin to conduct screenings in a way that legally and fairly provides equal opportunity for all potential tenants.

 Copyright © 2024 Living Room Property Management, LLC.
 All Rights reserved.